spatstat/spatstat.github.io/book.md

 The book explains the principles and practice of analysing spatial point patterns.
-It is tightly integrated with spatstat; it provides a detailed guide to using spatstat, as well as many templates for analysis using spatstat.
+It is tightly integrated with `spatstat`, and provides a detailed guide to using `spatstat`, as well as many templates for analysis using `spatstat`.

 [1]: https://www.crcpress.com/Spatial-Point-Patterns-Methodology-and-Applications-with-R/Baddeley-Rubak-Turner/9781482210200
 "Book information and pre-order form at publisher's website"

-For a *20% discount* on the book price, use the promotion code *AJL01* (this only works at the website above).
+For a _20 percent discount_ on the book price, use the promotion code _AJL01_ (this only works at the website above).

 ## About the book